Heinrich Heine: Young Germany and Ludwig Börne

-When the book was published in 1840 it was universally disliked by the radicals and served to alienate Heine from his public.
-Even his enemies admitted that Börne was a man of integrity so Heine's ad hominem attacks on him were viewed as being in poor taste.
-Heine had made personal attacks on Börne's closest friend Jeanette Wohl so Jeannette's husband challenged Heine to a duel.
+When the book was published in 1840, it was universally disliked by the radicals and served to alienate Heine from his public.
+Even his enemies admitted that Börne was a man of integrity, so Heine's ad hominem attacks on him were viewed as being in poor taste.
+Heine had made personal attacks on Börne's closest friend Jeanette Wohl, so Jeannette's husband challenged Heine to a duel.
 It was the last Heine ever fought – he received a flesh wound in the hip.
 Before fighting, he decided to safeguard Mathilde's future in the event of his death by marrying her.

-Heine continued to write reports for Cotta's Allgemeine Zeitung (and, when Cotta died, for his son and successor).
+Heine continued to write reports for Cotta's Allgemeine Zeitung, and, when Cotta died, for his son and successor.
 One event which really galvanised him was the 1840 Damascus Affair in which Jews in Damascus had been subject to blood libel and accused of murdering an old Catholic monk.
 This led to a wave of anti-Semitic persecution.

 The French government, aiming at imperialism in the Middle East and not wanting to offend the Catholic party, had failed to condemn the outrage.
-On the other hand, the Austrian consul in Damascus had assiduously exposed the blood libel as a fraud.
+In contrast, the Austrian consul in Damascus had assiduously exposed the blood libel as a fraud.
 For Heine, this was a reversal of values: reactionary Austria standing up for the Jews while France temporised.
 Heine responded by dusting off and publishing his unfinished novel about the persecution of Jews in the Middle Ages, Der Rabbi von Bacherach.